The One Line That Hits

 • You make people feel safe without making them feel managed.

-• You hold ethical standards that give others something to trust in.
+• You hold to standards that give the people around you something solid to trust.

-• You stay steady in chaos, and that steadiness becomes the ground others stand on.
+• You stay steady in chaos, and that steadiness turns into the ground everyone else stands on.

 Challenges

-• You struggle to delegate because no one will do it with the care you would, and you're right, and that's the trap.
+• You can't delegate, because no one does it with the care you would, and you're right, and that's the trap.

-• You avoid asking for help because needing help feels like failing at the thing you were supposed to be.
+• You won't ask for help, because needing it feels like failing at the one thing you were supposed to be.

-• You can lose yourself inside the role.
-The leader becomes the identity, and the person underneath goes quiet.
+• You can vanish inside the role.
+The leader becomes the whole identity, and the person underneath goes quiet.

 How You Show Up

-You need a partner who disrupts this pattern.
-Someone who sees through the capability to the exhaustion beneath it.
-Someone who takes the weight from your hands and refuses to give it back.
+You need a partner who breaks the pattern.
+Someone who sees past the capability to the exhaustion underneath it, takes the weight out of your hands, and won't give it back.
 Not because you're weak.
-Because you've forgotten that putting things down is an option.
+Because you've forgotten that setting things down is even an option.

-You need friends who refuse to cast you as the strong one.
-Who treat you like a person, not a resource.
-The friendship that heals you is the one where you're allowed to be the mess, and someone else holds it together for a change.
+You need friends who refuse to cast you as the strong one, who treat you like a person instead of a resource.
+The friendship that heals you is the one where you get to be the mess for once, and someone else does the holding.

 A Note For You

 Put something down.
-Not everything.
-Just one thing.
+Not all of it, just one thing.
 See what happens.
-See if the world actually collapses, or if someone else picks it up.
-See if you're still you when you're not in service mode.
+See whether the world actually comes apart or whether somebody else picks it up.
+See if you're still you when you step out of service mode.

-The people who love you, not the ones who depend on you, the ones who actually love you, want to see you rest.
-They want to see you need something.
+The people who love you, the ones who love you rather than depend on you, want to see you rest.
+They want to watch you need something.
 They want to hold you the way you hold everyone else.
 Let them.

-See what happens when Harmonized Leader meets another type — where you click, where you clash, and what makes it work.
+See what happens when Harmonized Leader meets someone else, where you click, where you clash, and what makes it work.

 Frequently Asked